-In 2014, after fifteen years of engagement in social work, I found Tiers sociétal® where I work as an independent consultant.
+In 2014, after fifteen years of engagement in social work, I found Tiers sociétal® where I work as an independent social consultant.

 In 2015, in the publishing Peter Lang (Berne), I publish a collective research (50 people in 14 countries) in which streetwork is discussed in terms of formalization, and focusing on the concepts of security and insecurity.

 To this day, I stay strongly linked with the street, and I dedicate all of my activities to the practice, training, supervision, writing, research, and participation in myriad related areas.